Sartaglo/tournamentorganizer/README.md

 # Tournament Organizer 2.0

-This is a Discord bot (Tournament Organizer#7975) designed to ameliorate the process of running a Mario Kart Wii tournament in Mogi Lounge (https://discord.gg/HkbxJAM).
+This is a Discord bot (TO Bot#7975) designed to ameliorate the process of running a Mario Kart Wii tournament in Mogi Lounge (https://discord.gg/HkbxJAM).